Golden sombrero: Notable recent four-strikeout games

 On August 4, 2009, Tampa Bay Rays third baseman Evan Longoria went 2-for-6, recording a golden sombrero and two home runs.
 The second home run was a walk off home run.
 This feat was also accomplished by Brandon Moss of the Oakland Athletics on April 30, 2013 in a 19-inning game against the Los Angeles Angels.

 On May 29, 2015, San Diego Padres catcher Derek Norris struck out swinging in his first four plate appearances, then hit a walk-off grand slam, becoming the first MLB player in the modern era to achieve a golden sombrero and a walk-off grand slam in the same game.

 On July 30, 2016, New York Yankees player Alex Rodriguez became the first MLB player to earn a golden sombrero after the age of 40 while having earned one before the age of 20.

 On October 11, 2017, Chicago Cubs third baseman Kris Bryant (0-for-4) and New York Yankees right fielder Aaron Judge (0-for-5) each recorded golden sombreros.
 Judge's sombrero was his third in the ALDS; he became the only player since 1903 to have three four-strikeout games in the same postseason.
 Prior to the start of the 2017 World Series, golden sombreros in the 2017 postseason had already tied the record set in 1997.
 An increase in the use of starting pitchers as relievers has been suggested as a cause.

+On October 22, 2023, Texas Rangers outfielder Adolis García became the first player to strike out four times and hit a grand slam in a postseason game.
+Garcia's sombrero came against the Houston Astros in Game 6 of the 2023 ALCS.

+On April 16, 2025, the Atlanta Braves notably achieved two golden sombreros in the same game, as the first two batters in their lineup, Michael Harris II and Austin Riley, both achieved the mark against the Toronto Blue Jays.
+They became the first top-2 hitters in MLB history to go a combined 0 for 8 with 8 strikeouts.